 Reception Curriculum Information

-Life in Early Years at HLC is fun and filled with exciting and enjoyable learning opportunities.
+Life in Early Years at HLC is fun and filled with exciting and enjoyable learning opportunities centred within our vision of ‘Finding our voices; learning through play’.
 Our school mottos: “belong, respect, inspire, succeed and enjoy” lie at the very heart of our Early Years curriculum offer.
 We are a large learning community in Reception, but every child is known as an individual, instilling a sense of real belonging.
 We work closely with our parents and carers to make sure that each child is happy, safe and learning as much as they can.

 Prime areas of learning

 - Personal, Social and Emotional Development.

 Specific areas of learning

 We use these areas of learning to underpin our broad and balanced curriculum offer and to ensure that all children are provided with opportunities to find their talent and learn to respect the differences of others.